springernature/frontend-playbook/technologies/javascript.md

 ### Keep it simple

-We adhere to the [KISS] principle.
+We adhere to the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.
 Unnecessarily complex/obtuse code completely goes against our rule of coding for humans.
 It's difficult to understand, slows us down, and reduces maintainability.
 Don't do it.

-It is also important to remember that [duplication is far cheaper than the wrong abstraction].
+It is also important to remember that [duplication is far cheaper than the wrong abstraction](http://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

 ```js
 // We don't do this